-Salt kept food fresh and cured meat all the way back in 3200 BC, highlighting its big role throughout history.
+Salt has been used to keep food fresh and cure meat since 3200 BC, showcasing its significant role in history.

 Today, we still use salt for cooking and seasoning our meals.